Get a free, no obligation personal loan quote with rates as low as 9.90%

 As mentioned, the Bank of Canada has slashed the benchmark interest rate to a historical low due to COVID-19.
 The Bank of Canada kept the interest rate at 0.25% until 2022, when it finally started to increase.

 For the past year, the rate was held at 5.0%.
-Finally, the central bank made the decision to slash the rate.
+Finally, the central bank made the decision to slash the rate, and has a few times since.
 Inflation has been a major problem, but experts are confident that inflation will continue to inch toward the 2% target.
 The central bank has responded accordingly with its recent decision.

 Isn’t The Economy Doing Better?